metaphor/miner/README.md

 Miner
 =

 Aim to provide a Dispatcher framework.
+See test source for API usage.

 How to add the dependency?